-We encourage all new children and their parents /carers to visit us prior to starting when they will be shown around the school and will meet teachers and other staff including the SENCO.
+We encourage all new children and their parents /carers to visit us prior to starting, when they will be shown around the school and will meet teachers and other staff including the SENCO.
 We will liaise with the current or previous school and find out which tutor groups and which teaching groups are most appropriate.

-Students joining us in Year 7 from our feeder Primary schools will have a two day induction programme and will benefit throughout Year 6 from Taster Days and several events held at LHS.
+Students joining us in Year 7 from our feeder Primary schools will have an induction day and will benefit throughout Year 6 from Taster Days and several events held at LHS.
+A SEND Transition Afternoon will be held in the summer term for Year 6 pupils with identified SEND needs.